XpiritBV/BuildingModernWebApplicationsWorkshop/docs-angular/Lab3-ConnectToApi.md

 # Lab 3 - Connect to the API

 In this lab you will use the components you have created and connect them to the .NET Core API.
-You will learn about managing state in services and about RXjs Subjects and Observables.
+You will learn about generating an OpenAPI client inside your Angular application and using it to GET and POST.

 Goals for this lab: